 Carpenter later protested in his memoirs that the flight had been full of bugs that kept his hands much too full to communicate effectively with Mission Control, and even the other astronauts said the flights were being loaded down with unrealistic mission task lists that could easily become overwhelming.
 Whatever the actual facts, Chris Kraft swore he would make sure Carpenter never flew in space again, and he never did.
 Carpenter left NASA a few years later to work in undersea exploration as an "aquanaut", then heading up an oceanic and environmental firm named Sea Sciences INC. Carpenter died on 10 October 2013.

-* The Americans were learning, becoming more confident, and looking to the future for bigger and better adventures in manned spaceflight.
+* The Americans were learning, becoming more confident, and looking to the future for bigger and better adventures in crewed spaceflight.
 That spring, NASA recruited a second batch of nine astronauts.
-The "Nine", as they came to be called, included:
+The "Nine", as they came to be called, included four USAF officers:

 The newcomers found the Mercury Seven decent enough to them, but the Seven had the seniority: they were the pros, the Nine were the rookies.
 Some, like Gus Grissom, treated the newcomers accordingly while others, like Wally Schirra, greeted them warmly.
 The Nine got an "exclusive story" deal of their own, with Field Enterprises instead of LIFE magazine, and they also found out about the sweet deals they could get on cars and mortgages, taking some of the discomfort out of their situation.
 They kept on working hard, looking ahead to the time when they would get their launch assignments from Deke Slayton.

-Another batch of astronauts, 14 this time, would arrive at the end of 1963, including:
+Another batch of astronauts, 14 this time, would arrive at the end of 1963, including seven USAF officers: